What is JSONL? An Introduction to JSON Lines Format

 Introduction

 JSONL, short for JSON Lines, is a powerful and increasingly popular format for storing structured data.
-As businesses and developers grapple with ever-growing datasets and the need for efficient data processing, JSONL has emerged as a go-to solution, particularly in the realms of big data, logging, and machine learning applications.
+As businesses and developers grapple with ever-growing datasets and the need for efficient data processing, JSONL has emerged as a go-to solution, particularly in the realms of big data, logging, and data science applications.

 Definition and Structure